-Of course, not all Cocker Spaniels will be affected by the common health problems as described below, but keep in mind that they are more predisposed to these illnesses.
+Of course, not all Cocker Spaniels will develop the common health problems as described below, but keep in mind that they are more predisposed to these illnesses.

-Cocker Spaniels are divided into two groups – American Cocker Spaniel and English Cocker Spaniel.
+There are two groups of Cocker Spaniels – American Cocker Spaniel and English Cocker Spaniel.

-American Cocker Spaniels are smaller and are more commonly kept as pets as opposed to English Cocker Spaniels who have still remained as hunting dogs.
+American Cocker Spaniels are smaller and are more commonly kept as pets.
+On the other hand, English Cocker Spaniels have still remained as hunting dogs.

 This page looks at common American Cocker Spaniel health problems.

 Cocker Spaniel Ear Problems

 Because Cocker Spaniels have long ears, they are prone to develop ear problems.
 Common Cocker Spaniel health problems related to the ears include:

 Ear infections are common in Cocker Spaniels because of their long, floppy ears.

 A typical sign of canine ear infection is a foul-smelling, waxy or pus-like discharge from the ear.
-The ear will be painful so the dog will scratch the affected ear incessantly and rub it against furniture or on the floor.
-There will be a lot of violent head-shaking, and the dog will tilt his head to the painful side, and cry out if the ear is touched.
+The ear will be painful.
+As a result, the dog will scratch the affected ear incessantly and rub it against furniture or on the floor.

 Congenital deafness sometimes occurs in American Cocker Spaniels and can affect one or both ears.

-A puppy can respond to sound around 11 days after birth, and if your Cocker Spaniel puppy fails to be woken up by a loud noise, he is likely to have bilateral deafness.
+A puppy can respond to sound around 11 days after birth.
+If your Cocker Spaniel puppy fails to be woken up by a loud noise, he is likely to have bilateral deafness.

-There is no treatment for canine deafness, but most dogs cope very well with a hearing disability.
+There is no treatment for canine deafness.
+Luckily, most dogs cope very well with a hearing disability.
 You can use hand signals and can also train the dog to respond to signals using lights.

 Cocker Spaniel Eye Problems

 Cocker Spaniels are also predisposed to certain eye problems.
 Below are some Cocker Spaniel health problems related to the eyes: